 - Driving Game.
 Create a world with roads, or perhaps rough terrain without roads.
 Implement a mouse or keyboard interface for steering your virtual car around in this world.
 Ideas for optional features could include collision detection, night-driving mode, having the car leave tracks on the pavement or sand, providing control over the camera point-of-view (first person, third person, etc.), adding other autonomous cars in the world, etc. Be creative and add your own features. - Tutorial Application.
 Implement a tutorial for some part of the course that you think would benefit from a demonstration or tutorial.
 One idea is to generate a 3D graphics visualization of the various rays that are produced during ray tracing a simple scene.
 Or maybe an interactive illustration of the steps in shadow algorithms such as shadow mapping or shadow volumes.
 One last idea is to graphically illustrate, in 3D, the various vectors involved in performing local lighting computations.
 As the user moves the mouse, the vectors N,R, L, V are all drawn for the given surface point. - Ray Tracer.
 Build a simple ray tracer.
 Begin with simple scenes.
 A single reflective sphere that sits on a checkerboard terrain is a good test case.
 Work towards more complex scenes as time allows. - Fractal Terrain.
 Interesting mountain-like terrains are easily generated using a recursive procedure and random numbers.
 Talk to the instructor or your TAs if you are interested in this. - Surfaces of Revolution or Swept Surfaces.
 An object like a wine glass is a surface of revolution.
 It can be generated by rotating a curve around some axis in the case of the wine glass this would be the vertical axis.
 Build an application which lets you draw a curve using the mouse, and then this curve is turned into a 3D object by rotating it around a given axis, or by sweeping some other fixed cross-sectional shape along the curve. - Particle System.
 Use simple physics (F=ma) to animate a set of points, for example to simulate a firework. - Another demo of your choosing.
 Create an OpenGL scene or animation that illustrates something that you have a personal interest in.
 Add something interesting to one of the previous assignments. - Research Report.
 Investigate some area of interest to you in further depth.
-How is computer graphics used to support medical imaging?
-How were the special effects for a given film done?
-What are the social implications of being able to easily create videos of 3D scenes that are indistinguishable from reality?
-Should the goal of computer graphics be to continually achieve better realism, or should it be to achieve new visual styles that would be impossible with conventional film?
-How has computer graphics influenced the design of objects around us, etc.?
+How can one achieve a certain visual effect?
+What kind of methods are available for accelerating ray-tracing?
+How do movies or games achieve certain special effects?